South Yuba Recreation Area

 ADDITIONAL CAMPING INFO:

 - Self-pay Iron Ranger fee system.
 Please use the BLM provided envelopes with the pay-stub properly completed and attached to your campsite post.
 A campsite is rented ONLY once it has been paid in full w/pay-stub posted and the site is occupied by campers.

 - Dispersed camping is allowed along the South Yuba Trail outside of "high use" areas.
 You may park in the Day-Use parking area near the South Yuba Campground for a 72 hour period.
 Campfires are NOT allowed in dispersed camping areas year-round.
 Cook stoves are allowed with a valid California Campfire Permit.
 Bear proof lockers or trashcans are NOT available in dispersed camping areas.
 Please BE BEAR AWARE.

 - Dogs are allowed at the South Yuba Recreation Area.
 Please keep your dog on a leash when in the South Yuba Campground.
 And for you and the dog's safety, we advise using a leash while hiking the South Yuba Trail.
 Please pick up after your dog.
+Thank you.

 Return To: BLM, Mother Lode Field Office

 You will cross private land along some trails.
 Please respect the rights of private landowners.

 River conditions vary, during spring runoff (April thru June).
 Some swimming areas maybe unsafe and not suitable for swimming.
 Please use caution.

 Gold panning is allowed in the South Yuba Wild & Scenic River “HANDS AND PANS” only.
 No sluice boxes or tools allowed.